nautobot/nautobot-app-circuit-maintenance/README.md

         "raw_notification_initial_days_since": 100,
         "raw_notification_size": 16384,
         "dashboard_n_days": 30,  # Defaults to 30 days in the configurations, change/override here
+        "overlap_job_log_only_impacts": False, # Defaults for False to alert on any notification, regardless of impact.
+True if there needs to be a known impact.
         "notification_sources": [
             {
               ...